Vincent Gigante: Early life and boxing career

 Gigante was born in New York City to Italian immigrants from Naples, Salvatore Gigante, a watchmaker, and Yolanda Gigante (née Scotto), a seamstress.
-He had four brothers, Mario, Pasquale, and Ralph, who followed him into a life of organized crime, and Louis, who became a Catholic priest at St. Athanasius Church in the South Bronx and city councilman.
+He had four brothers: Mario, Pasquale, and Ralph, who followed him into a life of organized crime; and Louis, who became a Catholic priest at St. Athanasius Church in the South Bronx and city councilman.
 According to his brother Louis, his nickname, "The Chin", stemmed from their mother affectionately calling him Chinzeeno as a boy, derived from the name Vincenzo, the Italian form of Vincent.
 Gigante graduated from Public School 3 in West Village, Manhattan and later attended Textile High School, but dropped out.

 Gigante was a professional light heavyweight boxer between 1944 and 1947, who was known as "The Chin" Gigante.
 He fought 25 matches and lost four, boxing 117 rounds.
-His first professional boxing match was against Vic Chambers on July 18, 1944, in Union City, New Jersey, which he lost; he then fought Chambers a second time at the St. Nicholas Arena on October 6, 1944, and defeated him.
+His first professional boxing match was against Vic Chambers on July 18, 1944, in Union City, New Jersey, which he lost.
+He then fought Chambers a second time at the St. Nicholas Arena on October 6, 1944, and defeated him.
 He defeated him again on June 29, 1945, at Madison Square Garden.
-His last match was against Jimmy Slade on May 17, 1947, at Ridgewood Grove, Brooklyn, which he lost by technical knockout.
+His last match was against Jimmy Slade on May 17, 1947, at Ridgewood Grove Arena, Brooklyn, which he lost by technical knockout.

-He maintained a residence in Old Tappan, New Jersey, with his wife Olympia Grippa, whom he married in 1950, and their five children, Andrew, Salvatore, Yolanda, Roseanne, and Rita.
-He maintained his second family at a townhouse in the Upper East Side, Manhattan with his longtime mistress and common-law wife, Olympia Esposito and their three children, Vincent, Lucia and Carmella.
+Gigante lived in Old Tappan, New Jersey, with his wife Olympia Grippa, whom he married in 1950, and their five children, Andrew, Salvatore, Yolanda, Roseanne, and Rita.
+He had a second family at a townhouse on the Upper East Side of Manhattan with his longtime mistress and common-law wife, Olympia Esposito and their three children, Vincent, Lucia and Carmella.
 He often stayed at his mother's apartment in Greenwich Village.